 We all say we “love” lots of things.
 “I love that TV show!”
 “I love Starbucks!”
 “I love the Yankees!”

 But what we really mean is that we have strong feelings about something because it fulfills a need that we have.
-In the eloquent video below, well-known author and Rabbi Dr. Abraham Twerski uses the story of a man who says he’s eating a fish because he loves it.
+Well-known author and Rabbi Dr. Abraham Twerski uses the story of a man who says he’s eating a fish because he loves it.
 But is it really love to take a fish out of the water, kill it, and boil it?
 It’s not the fish that the man loves, but himself.

 When you translate this to relationships, “fish love” is finding someone who seems like they can meet all of your physical and emotional needs.
 But this just turns your partner into a way to have your desires met.
 In many ways, this is what most of us go through in the honeymoon phase of our relationships.
 We see all of the great things about our partner and the various ways that they make us happy.